 There was no significant difference between the Humphrey visual field mean deviation between the IOP PRS groups P = 0.18).
 However, the high genetic risk group were more likely to require an incisional surgery for the management of their glaucoma relative to the intermediate and low risk groups (OR = 1.3, 95% CI = 1.0 - 1.6; P = 0.049 and OR = 1.5; 95% CI = 1.1 - 2.0; P = 7.9x10-3 respectively).
 Further, the high IOP PRS group were more likely to require bilateral incisional surgeries than the intermediate and low risk groups (OR = 1.4, 95% CI = 1.0 - 1.8; P = 0.02).

 For replication, we stratified an independent cohort of early perimetric POAG patients (N = 624), with an average age of 69.5 (10) years, into three risk groups based on the same absolute numerical IOP PRS cut-off used above.
 There was a similar association of increasing maximum IOP, number of family members affected, and treatment intensity (Table 2 and Figure 2).
 The high risk group had more than twice as many family members affected as the low risk group, and were more likely to require more intensive medical therapy to control their disease (P ≤ 0.01).
+There was no difference between the PRS and the length of follow-up (P = 0.65).

+A recently reported PRS associated with POAG in European white populations was associated with a younger age of glaucoma diagnosis.24 For comparison, we calculated this PRS in our primary cohort (ANZRAG, n = 2,154; Supplementary Table 2).
+Our IOP PRS was more strongly associated with the age of glaucoma diagnosis (P = 2.0x10-5) than the 12-SNP PRS (P = 2.6 x 10-4) and explained a greater variance of this outcome (R2 of linear regression 0.89% vs 0.65% respectively; Supplementary Table 3).
+The 12-SNP PRS was not associated with the maximum IOP recorded (P = 0.45), and explained less variance in the need for incisional surgery outcome compared to our IOP PRS (R2 of linear regression 0.53% vs 0.79% respectively; Supplementary Table 3).
+Due to the inclusion of two non-IOP associated POAG risk variants near CDKN2B-AS1 and SIX6, the 12-SNP was associated with a higher VCDR but not our IOP PRS (Supplementary Table 3).

 Discussion